Jasonx63/crowdstrike-se-labs/docs/lab-02/README.md

 Sysmon Event ID 1 recorded the PowerShell process and command line, while Sysmon Event ID 3 recorded the outbound connection.
 The matching `ProcessGuid` values allowed the two events to be correlated to the same PowerShell process.

-The lab also progressed into a reverse-shell simulation that CrowdStrike Falcon blocked, demonstrating the difference between telemetry used for investigation and prevention triggered by more suspicious behavior.
+The lab also progressed into a reverse-shell simulation while Falcon prevention was disabled.
+Falcon generated a high-severity detection and preserved the associated process and network telemetry for investigation.

 ## Objective